AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_hardhat.md

 ![3](img/3.png)

-We can confirm we got some Shibuya token now.
+Confirm that you received Shibuya tokens.

 ![4](img/4.png)

 ---
 ### Deploy the smart contract on Shibuya

-Finally, we deploy our smart contract by running the command below.
+Finally, let's deploy our smart contract by running the command below.

 ```bash
 npx hardhat run --network shibuya scripts/sample-script.js
 ```

 Thats’s it!
-We see smart contract is successfully deployed.
+We can see that the smart contract is successfully deployed.

 ![5](img/5.png)

-You can also confirm that the contract was deployed successfully by checking [Blackscout](https://blockscout.com/shibuya/).
+You can also confirm that the contract was deployed successfully by checking [Blockscout](https://blockscout.com/shibuya/).

 ![6](img/6.png)

 Happy Hacking!

+---

+## FAQ

+Please feel free to visit our Discord at [https://discord.com/invite/Z3nC9U4](https://discord.com/invite/Z3nC9U4) for technical support.

 ---
 ## Reference